jushar/deployron/README.md

 ![Architecture Image](http://i.imgur.com/zCq1YLQ.png)

 ## Installation
-1. Download the latest release from the release section.
+1. Download and extract the latest release from the release section.
+If you want to use it with _systemd_, make sure you extract the archive to `/var/lib/deployron/`.
 2. Update your `config.yml`
 3. Update `config.yml` permissions (otherwise the backend service will not start)
   ```bash